bcgov/nr-vault-sync-app/README.md

 # Vault Sync Tool

-The Vault Sync Tool configures HashiCorp Vault using data sources to allow applications and users to access Vault securely.
-It can read a static configuration or read dynamic data from the business intelligence tool, [NR Broker](https://github.com/bcgov-nr/nr-broker).
-It can monitor for changes in its datasources or be run on-demand.
+The Vault Sync Tool configures HashiCorp Vault by utilizing data sources, enabling secure access for applications and users.
+It can either read a static configuration or dynamically retrieve data from the business intelligence tool, [NR Broker](https://github.com/bcgov-nr/nr-broker).
+Additionally, it can monitor data source changes or be run on-demand.

 <!-- toc -->
 * [Vault Sync Tool](#vault-sync-tool)